QuarkChain/quarkchain-contracts/StakingPoolContractUserGuide.md

 	let rowByteCode = "byte_code_provided_by_remix";
 	let byteCodeWithParam = rowByteCode + web3.eth.abi.encodeParameters(['address','address','address','uint256','uint256','uint256'], [your_miner_address, your_admin_address, your_poolMaintainer_address, _minerFeeRateBp, poolMaintainerFeeRateBp, _maxStakers]).slice(2);
 	```
 	> Admin should be a staker address.
+It can adjust minerFeerateBp by using method *adjustMinerFeeRate* which could prevent miner doing evil.
+For example, miner doesn't stop mining when staker want to withdraw their stakes.

 	> Max feeRateBp is 10000 which equal to 100%.